etwk/blog/content/lists/books.md

 - [ ] Church History in Plain Language
 - [ ] The Destruction of the European Jews
 - [ ] KL: A History of the Nazi Concentration Camps
+- [ ] Postwar: A History of Europe Since 1945 #must
+- [ ] Fascism: A Warning #must
+- [ ] How to Win an Information War: The Propagandist Who Outwitted Hitler #must
+- [ ] The Aryan Jesus: Christian Theologians and the Bible in Nazi Germany

 ## Education
 - [ ] Unequal Childhoods: Class, Race, and Family Life